 If you’re driving your own scooter, you’re free to decide absolutely everything for yourself, you lucky lucky person.
 Here’s my recommended four-day self-driving itinerary:

 Day 1 – Ha Giang to Yen Minh

-Distance: around 90km – from the red pin to the pin number 1 in the map above
+Distance: around 90km – from the red pin to pin number 1 on the map above

 Obviously, you’ll start your trip in the town of Ha Giang, where you’ll return three days later.
 For the first few kilometres of your trip, you’ll wind through the townscape of Ha Giang, passing humble homes, smiling kids, roadside food stalls and distant mountains.